enhance-dev/enhance.dev/app/docs/md/unsorted/learn-wip/learn-sessions.md

 When you first hit the `/cookie` route the server will send a cookie to the user.
 The first time through it is sent to the browser.
-Then when you refresh the page it is sent back with that request and it show up in the `req.cookies` and is displayed on the page.
+Then when you refresh the page it is sent back with that request and it shows up in the `req.cookies` and is displayed on the page.

 ## Enhance Sessions

 Enhance has session functionality built-in using `set-cookie` behind the scenes.
 That code is open source, has been audited by thousands, and has more affordances for better security.

 Lets check it out.